TufvaLinde/tufvalinde.github.io/draft-preview.md

 I was so grateful to have Andrea join me in London.
 The initial flight I’d booked took the route: Stockholm → London (**10-hour transfer overnight**) → Dallas (2-hour transfer) → Cancún — where I would *finally* be reunited with Louise, who was travelling from Italy.
 I was *not* looking forward to spending those ten hours curled up alone on the cold Heathrow floor with only beachwear packed in my backpack.
 Andrea agreeing to go a day earlier and see a Pendulum concert together was a blessing (and a great way to turn something dreadful into something exciting).

 After passport control, we walked straight up to the first info desk available and asked for the cheapest way to get to the city.
-The man at the desk greeted us with a heavy accent and a crooked-toothed smile, which instantly gave off the feeling of *oh, this guy knows how to get around in the UK.* He sold us two tickets for the next departing bus towards London.
+The man at the desk greeted us with a heavy accent and a crooked-toothed smile, which instantly induced the feeling of *oh, this guy knows how to get around in the UK.* He sold us two tickets for the next departing bus towards London.

 “Jus’ head to the right, then turn left towards the lift, go down to the coaches, an’ find stop A26 — yer bus departs in twenty minutes.”